 - a) Statutory Provident Fund (SPF): Statutory provident fund is set up under the provisions of the Provident Funds Act, 1925.
 Government and Semi-Government organisations, local authorities, railways, Universities and recognised educational institutions maintain Statutory Provident Fund. - b) Recognised Provident Fund (RPF): The provident fund scheme is framed under the Employee's Provident Fund and Miscellaneous Provisions Act, 1952 (hereinafter referred as PF Act).
 The PF Act covers any establishment employing 20 or more persons.
 However, any establishment employing less than 20 persons can also join the scheme provided employer and employee both agree to do so.
 Further, if an employer creates his own scheme for provident fund then he can do so subject to recognition from the Commissioner of Income tax. - c) Unrecognised Provident Fund (URPF): If a provident fund scheme is created by an employer, which is not recognised by the Commissioner of Income tax, then such fund is known as Unrecognised provident fund. - d) Public Provident Fund (PPF): The Central Government has established a fund for the benefit of public to mobilise personal savings.
 Any member of the public, whether salaried or self-employed, can contribute to the fund by opening a provident fund account at any branch of the State Bank of India or its subsidiaries or other specified bank.
 Even a salaried employee can simultaneously become a member of employee's provident fund (whether statutory, recognised or unrecognized) and public provident fund.
-Any amount in multiple of ₹5 (subject to minimum of ₹ 500 and maximum of ₹ 1,50,000 p.a.) may be deposited in this account.
+Any amount in multiple of ₹ 5 (subject to minimum of ₹ 500 and maximum of ₹ 1,50,000 p.a.) may be deposited in this account.
 Interest is credited every year but payable only at the time of maturity.
 Interest earned on this fund is exempt from tax u/s 10(11).

-Particulars SPF RPF URPF PPF

-Employer's Not taxable Exempted up to 12% of Salary Not taxable Not Applicable

-Contribution (here, salary means Basic +

-DA# + Commission as a fixed

-percentage on turnover

-Employee's Eligible for Eligible for deduction u/s 80C Not eligible for Eligible for

-Contribution deduction u/s 80C deduction u/s 80C deduction u/s 80C

-Interest Not Taxable Exempted @ 9.5% p.a.
-(Interest Not Taxable Not taxable

-rate), any excess interest will be

-taxable as salary.

-Lump Sum Not Taxable Not taxable

-withdrawal

-(Subject to Note 1 Not taxable

-Note 2)
+Particulars SPF RPF URPF PPF Employer's Contribution Not taxable Exempted up to 12% of Salary (here, salary means Basic + DA# + Commission as a fixed percentage on turnover Not taxable Not Applicable Employee's Contribution Eligible for deduction u/s 80C Eligible for deduction u/s 80C Not eligible for deduction u/s 80C Eligible for deduction u/s 80C Interest Not Taxable Exempted @ 9.5% p.a.
+(Interest rate), any excess interest will be taxable as salary.
+Not Taxable Not taxable Lump Sum withdrawal Not Taxable Not taxable (Subject to Note 2) Note 1 Not taxable

-D.A., forming part of retirement benefit, only to be considered.
+[#]D.A., forming part of retirement benefit, only to be considered.